 It is the most common cause of dry eye.
 Meibomian glands or tarsal glands are small oil glands that open on the eyelid margin.
 There are 30-40 meibomian glands on the upper eyelid and around 20-30 glands on the lower eyelid.
 These glands secret oil to the corneal surface and this oil covers the aqueous part of tear film and prevent it from evaporation.

 3- Inflammation of the eyelid margin.
-Inflammation of the eyelid margin can obstruct the pores of Meibomin glands .There are many causes of inflammation of the eyelid margin such as blepharitis, allergic conjucntivitis,bacterial infection, autoimmune diseases such as acne rosacea, rheumatoid arthritis and Systemic Lupus Erythematosus.
+Inflammation of the eyelid margin can obstruct the pores of Meibomin glands .There are many causes of inflammation of the eyelid margin such as blepharitis, allergic conjucntivitis, bacterial conjunctivitis, autoimmune diseases such as acne rosacea, rheumatoid arthritis and Systemic Lupus Erythematosus.

-6- Medications that affect the production of oil such as estroge replacement therapy and retinoid that can be used to treat acne
+6- Medications that affect the production of oil such as estrogen replacement therapy and retinoid that can be used to treat acne.

-7- Destruction to meibomian glands such as infections cnjucntival scars, trauma and chemical burns to eyelid
+7- Destruction to meibomian glands such as infections conjunctival scars, trauma and chemical burns to eyelid

 It is very important to treat the underlying cause of it

 1- Antibiotics and steroid.
 Used to treat blepharitis and associated infection and inflammation.
 Tetracycline can be used as oral medication to treat MGD.
-It has both antibacterial and ani inflammatory properties.
+It has both antibacterial and anti-inflammatory properties.

 2- Meibomian glands probing.
 This technique helps to open the pores of the gland and it can be very helpful and many people feel improvement in symptoms after that.
 This technique is performed by your eye doctor in the clinic.

 3- Warm compressor and massage to the eyelid and eyelid margin with washing of the eyelid margin can be very helpful for that.